MisakaMikoto766/RMS-MDD/output/README.md

-The generated results will be saved here
+The generated results will be saved here.